 Erskine is joined once again by pianist Alan Pasqua

-Tara's Theme; Somewhere; Dr. Kildare; Three Stars Will Shine Tonight; Night And Day; Rosemary's Baby; Cinema Paradiso (Intro); Cinema Paradiso; I Concentrate On You; For All We Know.
+Tara's Theme; Somewhere; Dr. Kildare; Three Stars Will Shine Tonight; Night and Day; Rosemary's Baby; Cinema Paradiso Intro; Cinema Paradiso; I Concentrate on You; For All We Know.

-Personnel: Peter Erskine: drums; Bob Mintzer: tenor saxophone; Alan Pasqua: piano; Darek Oles: bass.
+Bob Mintzer: tenor saxophone; Alan Pasqua: piano; Darek Oles: bass; Peter Erskine: drums.